sematext/docs/docs/synthetics/http-monitor.md

 * **HTTP Method** - HTTP Method.
 * **URL** - URL of the HTTP monitor of format `<http(s)>://hostname:port/path`.
 * **Interval** - Monitor execution interval.
-* **Consecutive Runs** - Reruns the monitor immediately after a failure, with the option to retry up to five times before marking the run as failed, thus preventing false positive alerts in the event of intermittent network issues.
+* **Consecutive Runs** - Reruns the monitor immediately after a failure, with the option to retry up to five times before marking the run as failed, thus preventing intermittent issues from producing false positive alerts or affecting monitor availability.
 * **Locations** - List of locations to run the monitor.

 ### Request Settings